-In Years I and II, your overall goal is 12 percent, and you obtain 14 and 16 percent DBE participation, respectively.
+Example 4 to paragraph (f)(4): In Years I and II, your overall goal is 12 percent, and you obtain 14 and 16 percent DBE participation, respectively.
 You have exceeded your goals over the two-year period by an average of 25 percent.
-In Year III, your overall goal is again 12 percent, and your paragraph (c) projection estimates that you will obtain 4 percent DBE participation through DBE-neutral means and 8 percent through contract goals.
+In Year III, your overall goal is again 12 percent, and your paragraph (c) of this section projection estimates that you will obtain 4 percent DBE participation through DBE-neutral means and 8 percent through contract goals.
 You then reduce the contract goal projection by 25 percent (i.e., from 8 to 6 percent) and set contract goals accordingly during the year.
 If in Year III you obtain 11 percent participation, you do not use this contract goal adjustment mechanism for Year IV, because there have not been two consecutive years of exceeding overall goals.

-- (g) In any year in which you project meeting part of your goal through DBE-neutral means and the remainder through contract goals, you must maintain data separately on DBE achievements in those contracts with and without contract goals, respectively.
-You must report this data to the concerned operating administration as provided in § 26.11. - (h) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you may not set any contract goals until the UCP that covers you has completed the reevaluation process described in § 26.111 of this part. - 24.
-Amend § 26.55 as follows:
+(g) In any year in which you project meeting part of your goal through DBE-neutral means and the remainder through contract goals, you must maintain data separately on DBE achievements in those contracts with and without contract goals, respectively.
+You must report this data to the concerned operating administration as provided in § 26.11.

+(h) Effective October 3, 2025, you may not set any contract goals until the UCP that covers you has completed the reevaluation process described in

+■ 24.
+Amend § 26.55 by adding paragraph (i) to read as follows: